PO Box 4744

 Peter Wilk, MD

-1980 & 1981: Concerned about the threat of nuclear war, Drs Victor Skorapa, Steve Sokol, and others organized the first of three PSR chapters in Maine.
+1981: Concerned about the threat of nuclear war during the Cold War, Drs Victor Skorapa, Steve Sokol, and others organized the first of three PSR chapters in Maine.

 1982: PSR Southern Maine, under the leadership of Dr Don Belmont, helped organize Ground Zero events in Portland.

-1986: PSR Eastern Maine, under the leadership of Drs Geoff Gratwick, Ed Harrow, and Janet Ordway, organized a “Bombs Away” conference at which keynote speakers Dr Bernard Lown and Jonathan Schell addressed more than 800 attendees.
+1986: PSR Eastern Maine, under the leadership of Drs Geoff Gratwick, Ed Harrow, and Janet Ordway, organized a “Bombs Away” conference at which keynote speakers Dr Bernard Lown (who helped in the formation of PSR National) and Jonathan Schell addressed more than 800 attendees.

 1989: PSR Maine, in coalition with the Maine Peace Campaign and Maine Veterans for Peace, organized and won a statewide referendum to curtail planned cruise missile test flights over Maine.
 Bob Stein and Dr Peter Wilk was instrumental in the effort.